 Have you ever dreamed of doing that?
-It’s amazing!
-Oh my goodness the sky!

 It was the summer of 2016, when I headed west.
 No longer did I have my art table easily accessible.
 I had totally disrupted my regular art making rhythm.
 I was driving in a car loaded down with a tent and a computer, both of which broke within a week of getting on the road.

 But I had my phone!
 Everyday I was somewhere I’d never been before.
 I took pictures.
 Lots of pictures.
 I found fun apps.
 I turned my phone into my art table.
 I mixed media, noticing what was emerging, realizing afresh that how I make art is a journey in and of itself.